-Massive 7.4 earthquake off Philippines: What we know so far
+Massive earthquakes in Philippines: What we know so far

 Here is more about what has happened and why the country is so vulnerable to earthquakes and natural disasters.

-Where did the earthquake hit and why is there a tsunami warning?
+Where did the earthquakes hit and why is there a tsunami warning?

-The earthquake struck at a depth of 43 kilometres (27 miles) at 9:43am local time (01:43 GMT) on Friday, off the coast of Manay town in Davao Oriental in the Mindanao region of the southern Philippines, according to the Philippine Institute of Volcanology and Seismology (Phivolcs).
+The first earthquake struck at a depth of 43 kilometres (27 miles) at 9:43am local time (01:43 GMT) on Friday, off the coast of Manay town in Davao Oriental in the Mindanao region of the southern Philippines, according to the Philippine Institute of Volcanology and Seismology (Phivolcs).

 Phivolcs said the earthquake had been caused by movement in the Philippine Trench at a depth of 23 kilometres (14 miles).
 The Philippine Trench is a long, narrow depression in the ocean.
 It is located to the east of the Philippines.